yvetteds/yvette-desereville-capstone-fullstack/README.md

 ### Getting Started

 1. In the server folder, create a local .env file by referring to the .env.example file in that folder
-2. On the front end, ensure that the **lib** (library) folder contains the same port number as on your backend PORT .env variable to access the backend
+2. On the client side, ensure that the **lib** (library) folder contains the same port number as in your server PORT .env variable to access the backend
 3. Spin up a local MySQL instance and create a local db to host the data for this application
 4. Run the migrations with the 'knex migrate:latest' command to build the tables
    ```sh